Frank Oliver (politician): Early life

 Oliver studied journalism in Toronto.
-In 1880, he moved west and founded the Edmonton Bulletin with his wife, Harriet Dunlop (1863–1943).
+In 1880, he moved west and founded the Edmonton Bulletin with his wife, Harriet Dunlop (1863–1943), and local entrepreneur Alexander Taylor.
 When the inaugural issue was printed on December 6, 1880, it became the first newspaper in what is now Alberta, and he owned it until 1923.

-Oliver was active in what one historian called the "Edmonton Settlers' Rights Movement" of 1880s.
-Prior to the official Dominion Land Survey, Oliver and others engaged in direct action to preserve land ownership rights of Edmonton old-timers, against encroachment by later-arriving settlers, whom they termed "squatters".
+Oliver was active in what one historian called the "Edmonton Settlers' Rights Movement" of the 1880s.
+Prior to the official Dominion Land Survey, Oliver and others engaged in direct action to preserve land ownership rights of Edmonton "old-timers", against encroachment by later-arriving settlers, whom they termed "squatters".
 Oliver, later-mayor Matt McCauley, Metis Laurent Garneau, and several others faced criminal charges and a subsequent civil suit after a "squatter"'s shack was pushed into the river valley.

-Oliver also used the Edmonton Bulletin as a platform to voice his opposition to the establishment and continued existence of Papaschase Indian Reserve Number 136.
+As well as defending the rights of pioneer "old-timers", Oliver used the Edmonton Bulletin as a platform to voice his opposition to the establishment and continued existence of Papaschase Indian Reserve Number 136.
 He continued this practice for eight years (even while he was an elected politician), until the federal government forced the Papaschase band members from their reserve.
 The land was divided between railway companies, settlers, and the federal government, who later auctioned their share off to settlers.